-While it is connected to NAL Vue, each asset creates a log of all its interaction with the system.
-Including position reports, messages sent or received, waypoint and geofence activity, and any other information reported by hardware connected to the tracking device.
-These logs can be accessed by managers at any time on NAL Vue, and don't require a special server pull.
+While it is connected to NAL Vue, each asset creates a log of all its interaction with the system, including position reports, messages sent or received, waypoint and geofence activity, and any other information reported by hardware connected to the tracking device.
+Managers can access these logs at any time on NAL Vue, and they don't require a special server pull.

-8.2.3 Alerts
+7.2.3 ALERTS

-NAL Vue can help asset managers keep track of everything including service reminders and maintenance requirements for each of the assets in the system.
-Whether these alerts are set to occur by intervals (i.e. a certain amount of time or usage), or by specific milestones.
+NAL Vue can help asset managers keep track of everything including service reminders and maintenance requirements for each of the assets in the system, whether the alerts are set to occur by intervals (i.e., a certain amount of time or usage) or by specific milestones.
 NAL Vue can use any of its collected data points to alert managers if one if its assets is in need of attention.
 Triggered alerts can be tied to intervals as mentioned above, but are also more often tied to events, activity, or geofence criteria.
 Alerts related to geofences can help managers keep assets out of dangerous situations or locations, and can also help managers identify potential theft if their assets deviate too far from the intended path.
-Because of the potential for hardware to be able to track and monitor personnel and their vital signs as well, NAL Vue can alert the system when a given unit is under siege, or if a particular field agent, operative, or member of a team is under duress or worse.
+Because of the potential for hardware to be able to track and monitor personnel and their vital signs, NAL Vue can alert the system when a given unit is under siege, or if a particular field agent, operative, or member of a team is under duress or worse.
 This kind of real-time monitoring and alerting system allows managers to respond more quickly and with better information.

 Alerts encompass a wide range of mostly trigger-based activity and behavioral monitoring.
 NAL Vue can also be used to automate certain "checking" and "reminder" activities and processes associated with hardware assets.
 Beyond that, manual alerts can be transmitted between NAL Vue and any device in the primary user portal that is part of the connected ecosystem.
-Alerts can be triggered by a number of events and data points within the NAL Vue ecosystem, but will most commonly be associated with motion activity, geofence activity, and meter readings.
-The asset's hardware and sensory devices will be the primary means of determining the extent of the alert activity a manager is capable of establishing.
-Some alerts will require the contact to acknowledge receipt of the notification, and these alerts will be resent from the portal until the contact has acknowledged it.
-The interval and number of retries can be configured by the user setting up the alert, and the course of action for unanswered alerts can include sending an alert to a secondary contact.
+Alerts can be triggered by a number of events and data points within the NAL Vue ecosystem, but are most commonly associated with motion activity, geofence activity, and meter readings.
+The asset's hardware and sensory devices are the primary means of determining the extent of the alert activity a manager is capable of establishing.
+Some alerts require the contact to acknowledge receipt of the notification, and these alerts are resent from the portal until the contact acknowledges it.
+The interval and number of retries can be configured when setting up the alert, and the course of action for unanswered alerts can include sending an alert to a secondary contact.

-8.2.4 Reports
+7.2.4 REPORTS